AngusKenny/BO-TPOT/README.md

                       verbosity=tpot_verb,
                       config_dict=tpot_config_copy,
                       random_state=seed,
-                      n_jobs=n_jobs,
+                      n_jobs=1,
                       warm_start=True,
                       max_eval_time_mins=pipe_eval_timeout)
 ```
 This is similar to above, with a few main differences.
 Firstly, zero generations are used so because we just want the TPOT object for the purposes of evaluating pipes, generating them.
-Secondly, population size is set at 1, because we only want to evaluate one pipeline at a time.
+Secondly, population size is set at 1, because we only want to evaluate one pipeline at a time - it is for this reason we set `n_jobs` to 1 as well.
 The configuration dictionary `tpot_config_copy` is a deepcopy of `tpot_config_dict` that is created at the start of each run, as Python dictionaries store information by reference, so any change made in one run will be carried over until the next.
 Finally, `warm_start` is set to `True`, otherwise TPOT deletes all parameter sets (psets) and current population data after it finishes its operation.

-The newly created TPOT object is initialised using the `tpot._fit_init` method which generates the pset and initial population.
+The newly created TPOT object is initialised using the `tpot._fit_init` method.
 The `tpot.evaluated_individuals_` dictionary is replaced by the full dictionary of loaded pipelines and a `PipelinePopOpt` object `po` is created, which contains most of the methods needed to interact with TPOT objects and their populations.
 This is used to find all pipelines with matching structures and produce a new dictionary consisting of only these matching pipelines, which is then substituted for `tpot.evaluated_individuals_`.

 TPOT is built on top of the [Distributed Evolutionary Algorithms in Python (DEAP)](https://github.com/deap) library, and uses many of its data structures and methods in its operation.
 A new individual is created using the `creator.Individual.from_string` method from this libraray, using the string representing the previously identified best pipeline and `tpot._pset` as its arguments, and substituted as the only element in the `tpot._pop` list.
 The TPOT object is now reinitialised by "fitting" it to the training data; however, because there already exist entries in the evaluated individuals dictionary which match the current population, it does not evaluate the pipeline, and just uses the CV value provided by the evaluated individuals dictionary.
 This reinitialised TPOT object is then used to reinitialise `po`.